cloudnostics/AWS-Secrets-Reader-Laravel-Basic/README.md

 HOME=/home/yourusername
 ```

-The AWS sdk should pickup the default profile from your credentials file, alternatively you can set your AWS aAccess Key and Secret in your .env file using the entries
+The AWS sdk should pickup the default profile from your credentials file, alternatively you can set your AWS Access Key and Secret in your .env file using the entries

 ```dotenv
 AWS_ACCESS_KEY_ID={YOUR_ACCESS_KEY}